 Hello from the Privasee team.
 We hope that you and your close ones are well and we hope that the current situation eases up shortly.

-The ICO has recently set out regulatory guidance on data compliance during Covid-19.
+The ICO has set out regulatory guidance on data compliance during Covid-19.
 This blog post will address two areas and its implications for SMEs in the UK.

-Firstly, the ICO is taking an “empathetic and proportionate” regulatory approach towards data practices during the pandemic.
+The ICO is taking an “empathetic and proportionate” regulatory approach towards data practices during the pandemic.
 This means that they understand other concerns may take precedence over data governance should resources become scarce.
 However, the ICO will measure practices against a proportionality test - “balancing the benefit to the public of taking regulatory action against the potential detrimental effect of doing so, taking account of the particular challenges being faced at this time”.

 This also means that the accountability principle needs to be complied with.
 For SMEs, this means “ensuring a good level of understanding and awareness of data protection amongst your staff; implementing comprehensive but proportionate policies and procedures for handling personal data; and keeping records of what you do and why”.
 The required document to maintain is a Record of Processing Activities (ROPA) that sets out: